Medical Physics Residency Program

 Structure of the Program

 Each rotation is under the closed supervision of one or two experienced faculty physicists and is typically two to three months in length.
 Residents are expected to discuss their hands-on clinical progress with their rotation specific mentor(s) on weekly or bi-weekly basis.
-Residents will also meet with either assistant residency program director or the program director and discuss about their progress and clinical responsibility on monthly basis.
+Residents will also meet with either the assistant residency program director or the program director and discuss about their progress and clinical responsibility on monthly basis.
 Residents are expected to keep a log book documenting all their clinical and didactic activities, attendance at conferences or tumor boards which is reviewed during their meeting with the assistant residency program director or the program director.

 Residents will be expected to attend weekly treatment planning conferences, weekly tumor boards, and actively participate in weekly physics and physician's journal clubs and other educational opportunities.
 Rotation specific recommended reading of medical physics guidelines detailed in AAPM TG reports, RTOG protocols, relevant journal articles or medical physics books chapters are assigned by the mentor faculty physicists.
 Following the completion of a rotation, the resident will present a power point presentation on the specific rotation topic and he/she will be evaluated by the faculty physicists typically through an oral examination.